 You are in the market to purchase a home, but maybe your credit isn’t exactly where you need it to be.
 Maybe you don’t quite have all of your down payment yet.
 Maybe you would like to “test drive” a property for a few years.
 If these scenarios sound like you, then a rent to own property might be a good fit.
-Before you sign any agreements, there are some things you should know about buying a rent to own property in Detroit, michigan.
+Before you sign any agreements, there are some things you should know about buying a rent to own property in Southeast Michigan, michigan.

 What Is A Rent To Own Property?

-Buying a rent to own property in Detroit simply means that it is a lease-option agreement with a traditional lease and an option to buy the property by the end of the lease period, typically three years.
+Buying a rent to own property in Southeast Michigan simply means that it is a lease-option agreement with a traditional lease and an option to buy the property by the end of the lease period, typically three years.
 The lease-option agreement is not to be confused with the lease-purchase agreement, where you are required to purchase the property at the end of the lease term whether you really want to or not.
 You pay rent to the current owner/landlord through the duration of the lease, and a portion of it may even be applied towards the down payment of the house, or “rent credit.”

 Buying The Property

 You will most likely have to pay an option fee which is an upfront, non-refundable consideration for the ability or “option” to purchase the property in the future.
 This fee is negotiable but is usually between 2.5% and 7% of the purchase price.
 Your rent to own agreement should also specify when and how the final purchase price will be determined.
 Some buyers prefer to lock in the final purchase price when they sign the lease.
-This will help them if the house prices in Detroit are on the rise, but it might also be higher than the current market price.
+This will help them if the house prices in Southeast Michigan are on the rise, but it might also be higher than the current market price.
 Other buyers will decide to determine the purchase price at the end of the lease to reflect a price more comparable to the current market price.

 Who Is Responsible For Taxes and Repairs?